-Expect more face masks, double-crossing and, of course, that iconic theme tune as the reboot of the ’60s TV show continues.
+Expect more face masks (the rubber kind), double-crossing and, of course, that iconic theme tune as the reboot of the ’60s TV show continues.

 When are Mission: Impossible 7 and 8 released in cinemas?

-Mission: Impossible 7 and 8 are filming back-to-back and set to release in the UK on 23th July 2021 and 5th August 2022 respectively.
+Mission: Impossible 7 and 8 are filming back-to-back were originally set to release in the UK on 23th July 2021 and 5th August 2022 respectively.

-Though filming for Mission: Impossible 7 was scheduled to take place in Venice, Simon Pegg confirmed in a recent interview on BBC Radio 6 that production had halted due to the recent coronavirus outbreak in Italy.
+Though filming for Mission: Impossible 7 was scheduled to take place in Venice, Simon Pegg previously confirmed in an interview on BBC Radio 6 that production had halted due to the coronavirus outbreak in Italy.

 Who is in the cast?

 Tom Cruise is back as daredevil IMF agent Ethan Hunt in both movies, with Rebecca Ferguson also returning as MI6 ally Ilsa Faust for at least Mission: Impossible 7.

 The first big new addition was Hayley Atwell, best known as the MCU’s Peggy Carter, who will be the female lead in both films.

 McQuarrie has also now revealed that Guardians of the Galaxy’s Pom Klementieff will join the franchise as a new femme fatale, while X-Men’s Nicholas Hoult has joined the team in an unknown role rumoured to be a villain.